bucefal76/arduino_rtc_01/README.md

 # Architecture

 ## Components diagram
 A simplified diagram presents the main components of the software architecture.

-Note that formal interfaces are not listed here.
+- Controller - controls the software behavior.
+The details of the software behavior are defined by the State Machine (component States).
+ModuleControler captures the input from the KeyboardControler and then passes it to the State Machine.
+- States of the State Machine give requests to the Views component.
+In the Views component, there are multiple - Views adapted for selected states of State Machine (for example, view to set new time).
+- Finally, the Model component encapsulates the hardware Real real-time clock (RTC) details.
+The Views use Model to get the date and time, while Controler can alter the Model (RTC) setting.

 ![PlantUML model](https://www.plantuml.com/plantuml/png/TPC_JyCm4CNtV8fJfp9O_653g2hG1I4wq0fcarnBX6D7ZgE2GhyxxiMrczZD45bvltlsktFcZU7Qj9N8Qfv_yot2GrsBCkUcL1Aw3En3hr8Qr1kU8xoNk7lUZ3w-gg8LQDyeh9QHUdHyKj9e9GHgw7fbMFk2lv-Awo9mri9pkQfg9L4QjqUWOYIs2f1RX6DDLeORR2R06-YNBk-eOhp78s-G-3CwQKjlCg1yBTp_iKBj93lYTu0_1cNHU7wVXTeu5x2sPkdMkU91LfeCHQKLTESRJ412VJFvOdLzUtMJqDPV6l6ZrEXjJytehCChaiQe8xEma-rAsw1dmtTcAR-derAn3tUrdp2jeFD3IOxr0CKIrIvzZISfbliTOjLFc8ZnWFVzCUnvJqTA_DHPkbYnFkoam_fyBAt29MpHBBZ1TLdXz2BhcTWwTQ6SHwA6pToFuuYvZTTMuXy0)